miguelgrinberg/promisio/docs/quickstart.rst

 Quick Start
 -----------

-This package implements JavaScript-style promises.
+This package implements JavaScript-style promises in Python with the asyncio package.
 The `JavaScript Promise documentation <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise>`_ is a good introductory reference.